Sri Raya MRT station

-The Sri Raya MRT station (Working name: Taman Cuepacs) is a Mass Rapid Transit (MRT) station serving the suburb of Batu 10 Cheras, Selangor, Malaysia.
-It serves as one of the stations on Klang Valley Mass Rapid Transit (KVMRT) Kajang line.
-The station is located at 703 Telekom interchange of the Cheras–Kajang Expressway.
+The Sri Raya MRT station is a mass rapid transit (MRT) station serving the suburb of Batu 10 Cheras, Selangor, Malaysia.
+It serves as one of the stations on MRT Kajang Line.
+The station is located at the Telekom interchange of the Cheras–Kajang Expressway (CKE).

 Background

 The name Sri Raya comes from the village of Kampung Sri Raya.
-Sri Raya is a residential area located on the south of Cheras and property near Sri Raya MRT station would include Taman Megah Cheras, Taman Cheras Permai, Taman Kota Cheras and Taman Sri Aman amongst others.
+Sri Raya is a residential area located in the south of Cheras.
+Residential areas near the MRT station include Taman Megah Cheras, Taman Cheras Permai, Taman Kota Cheras and Taman Sri Aman.

 Station Background

 Station Layout

-The station has a layout and design similar to that of most other elevated stations on the line (except the terminus and underground stations), with the platform level on the topmost floor, consisting of two sheltered side platforms along a double tracked line and a single concourse housing ticketing facilities between the ground level and the platform level.
+The station has a layout and design similar to that of most other elevated stations on the line (except the termini), with the platform level on the topmost floor, consisting of two sheltered side platforms along a double-tracked line and a single concourse housing ticketing facilities between the ground level and the platform level.
 All levels are linked by lifts, stairways and escalators.